minetest/minetest/doc/lua_api.md

       `old_item` is the input item to replace (same syntax as for a regular input slot; groups are allowed) and `new_item` is an itemstring for the item stack it will become
-    * When the output is crafted, Minetest iterates through the list of input items if the crafting grid.
+    * When the output is crafted, Luanti iterates through the list of input items if the crafting grid.
 For each input item stack, it checks if it matches with an `old_item` in the item pair list.
         * If it matches, the item will be replaced.
 Also, this item pair